isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 Registration is OPEN.

-The next intake for this course will be in Jan 2024.
+The next intake for this course will be in Jul 2024.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="atp-ta-id"></a>
 ### **Income Tax Programme Level 3 : Advanced Tax Programme**